-A review of the success of CT in the cattle cloning article reveals that two groups of cattle were used: one group of 506 cows had multiple NT cloned embryos implanted into them, and a second group of 273 cows were implanted with multiple CT cloned embryos.32 Pregnancy rates and numbers of live calves at birth were the same for both groups.
+A review of the success of CT in the cattle cloning article reveals that two groups of cattle were used: one group of 506 cows had multiple NT cloned embryos implanted into them, and a second group of 273 cows were implanted with multiple CT cloned embryos.
+Pregnancy rates and numbers of live calves at birth were the same for both groups.
 Forty-six calves (i.e., 9 percent survival of cloned embryos) were born alive through NT alone, and 27 (i.e., 10 percent survival of cloned embryos) calves were born through CT, indicating that there is no statistically significant improvement in fetal survival between the two groups.
 However, the authors report that at one month postpartum, 26 calves (i.e., 5.1 percent survival of cloned embryos) from the NT group and 23 calves (i.e., 8.4 percent survival of cloned embryos) from the CT group were still alive.
-Though it may appear that CT will facilitate, in the authors' words, "a trend toward survival enhancement,"33 8.4 percent is an extremely low survival rate.
-Thirty-two calves died at birth (15 of whom were from the CT group).
+Though it may appear that CT will facilitate, in the authors' words, "a trend toward survival enhancement," 8.4 percent is an extremely low survival rate.
+Thirty-two calves died at birth (15 of whom were from the CT group), and 24 calves died under the age of four weeks (four of whom were from the CT group).
 The fate of the calves living beyond four weeks is unknown.